vitessio/website/content/en/docs/14.0/reference/vreplication/vdiff.md

 You may need to use one or more of the following recommendations while running long VDiffs:

 * If VDiff takes more than an hour `vtctlclient` will hit grpc/http timeouts of 1 hour.
 In that case you can use `vtctl` (the bundled `vctlclient` + `vtctld`) instead.
 * VDiff also synchronizes sources and targets to get consistent snapshots.
 If you have a high write QPS then you may encounter timeouts during the sync.
-Use higher values of `-filtered_replication_wait_time` to prevent that, for example `-filtered_replication_wait_time=4h`.
+Use higher values of `--filtered_replication_wait_time` to prevent that, for example `--filtered_replication_wait_time=4h`.
-* If VDiff takes more than a day set the `-wait-time` parameter, which is the maximum time a vtctl command can run for, to a value comfortably higher than the expected run time, for example `-wait-time=168h`.
+* If VDiff takes more than a day set the `--wait-time` parameter, which is the maximum time a vtctl command can run for, to a value comfortably higher than the expected run time, for example `--wait-time=168h`.
 * You can follow the progress of the command by tailing the vtctld logs.
 VDiff logs progress every 10 million rows.
 This can also give you an early indication of how long it will run for, allowing you to increase your settings if needed.

 ### Note